openvswitch/ovs/INSTALL.SSL.md

 the OpenFlow connections, increasing network security.

 This file explains how to configure an Open vSwitch to connect to an OpenFlow controller over SSL.
-Refer to [INSTALL.md] for instructions on building Open vSwitch with SSL support.
+Refer to [INSTALL.rst] for instructions on building Open vSwitch with SSL support.

 Open vSwitch uses TLS version 1.0 or later (TLSv1), as specified by